 Students are expected to spend additional study hours in the Learning Resource Centre in order to successfully complete this programme.
 Students need to complete research and homework on a regular basis in order to build up knowledge and confidence in the world of business and retail.
 It is expected that students will spend approximately six hours a week on course work outside of normal class time.

 During the course students will be expected to complete some work experience.
 This helps students understand the types of roles available in the industry and gain the skills required to work in the sector.
+Industrial placement opportunities of 45 days or more are also available for students to take advantage of to enhance their experience further

 Fees and Additional Costs